-The cabinet includes pre-punched holes in the feet for floor mounting and holes in the back panel for wall support using standard anchors.
+The cabinet includes pre-punched holes in the feet for floor mounting using standard anchors.
+Some of the cabinets include holes in the back panel for additional wall support using standard anchors.

-NOTES: 1.
-The AG-6500/11000 cabinet does not include holes in the back panel for wall support.

-- 2. The AG-18500/22500 cabinet includes holes in the back panel for wall support. - 3.
-When floor mounting the generator cabinet, ensure the cabinet is firmly anchored to a flat/level surface. - 4.
-When wall supporting the generator cabinet, ensure the cabinet is firmly anchored to a wall, the wall is structurally sound, and cable of supporting the generator cabinet.
+- 1. The AG-6500/11000 and AG-25000 cabinets do not include holes in the back panel for wall support. - 2.
+The AG-18500/22500 cabinet includes holes in the back panel for wall support. - 3.
+The generator cabinet must be firmly anchored to a flat/level surface. - 4.
+When additional wall supporting of the generator cabinet is used, ensure the cabinet is firmly anchored to a wall, the wall is structurally sound, and cable of supporting the generator cabinet.

-Step 2: Mount the air compressor
+Step 2: Mount the Air Compressor